toptal/picasso/docs/decisions/10-menu-item.md

 Instead of creating abstraction of Menu.Item, we would create multiple different components.
 1. `Menu.DropdownItem` - current solution used in Dropdown, Page.TopBarMenu.
 They share the same design.
 2. `Menu.SelectItem` - different design and API
-2. `Menu.SidebarItem` - instead of overriding lot of styles of Menu.Item, we would create new component
-3. `Menu.AccountItem` - instead of overriding lot of styles of Menu.Item, we would create new component
+3. `Menu.SidebarItem` - instead of overriding lot of styles of Menu.Item, we would create new component

 ### Benefits